piusdahinden/disprofas/README.md

 batch of *n* = 12 tablets each.
-First, a one-sample *T*<sup>2</sup>-test is performed with the Weibull parameters of the reference group only, followed by a two-sample *T*<sup>2</sup>-test to compare the Weibull parameters of the reference batches withe the Weibull parameters of the test batch.
+First, a one-sample *T*<sup>2</sup>-test is performed with the Weibull parameters of the reference group only, followed by a two-sample *T*<sup>2</sup>-test to compare the Weibull parameters of the reference batches with the Weibull parameters of the test batch.

 ``` r